The Unraveling of a Christian Marriage: 3 Common Questions

-Note: When a Christian marriage unravels, many questions rise to the surface.
-In this four-part series, Elisabeth Corcoran attempts to provide answers from the inside of the unraveling.
+Note: When a Christian marriage unravels and divorce is considered, many questions rise to the surface.
+In this four-part series, Elisabeth Klein attempts to provide answers from the inside of the unraveling.

 “It is impossible for me to shake you from my mind.
 Everywhere I turn, everything I see, everything I hear reminds me of you.
 Who am I fooling?
 I love you.
 I need you.”